 During the pandemic, because of online school, I could do an internship at our family business.
 I was assigned to the purchasing department.
 My responsibility was to locate alternative suppliers for the steel pipe nipples factory.
 Before the pandemic, the factory relied on suppliers from China because of their competitive prices and range of products.
 The bad covid situation in China forced many companies to shut down their operations or delay shipments.
 My job was to assist the purchasing team in finding suppliers outside of China who offered comparable quality at a reasonable price.

-I used to believe that purchasing meant simply being able to buy items of good quality on time and at a reasonable price.
+I used to understand that purchasing meant simply being able to buy items of good quality on time and at a reasonable price.
 In six months of working at the company, making inquiries, comparing pricing, and meeting with suppliers online, I learned that supply chain management was much more complicated than I initially thought.
 Labor shortage and the ripple effect of global bottlenecks drastically altered the global supply chain.
 The brief introduction to supply chain management piqued my interest in learning more about this topic in college.
 My plan in Michigan Ross is to major in finance and earn a master's degree in supply chain management.
 With Supply Chain Consulting Studio, I hope to learn from leading supply chain companies and immerse myself in solving real-world problems that businesses face.

 I'm also excited that Michigan Ross offers a minor in Real Estate Development.
 In Indonesia, a country with 280 million people, affordable housing has always been a problem.
 My father owns a real estate company that provides affordable housing to low-income people.
 His idea came after learning that many of his factory workers could not afford a home due to the expensive land and construction costs.
 I've been following his company since I was a child, and his positive impact on society has always inspired me.
 I want to learn about sustainable real estate business, the importance of financing, and its impact on the environment and society.
 Courses like Introduction to Urban and Environmental Planning and Real Estate Finance and Investments are what I want to explore when I take the minor in Real Estate Development.

-My time at Umich will not be all work; I would like to join the Michigan Esport and connect with the gaming community.
-Esport is my way of passing the time and relaxing, and I am excited to join the tournaments as well as other events held by the gaming community.
+My time at Umich will not be all academic-related; I would like to join the Michigan E-sport and connect with the gaming community.
+E-sport is my way of passing the time and relaxing, and I am excited to join the tournaments as well as other events held by the gaming community.

 The University of Michigan offers exactly the kinds of courses, opportunities, and extracurricular activities I hope to find in a university.
 For that reason, I am confident that the University of Michigan is the right choice for me.